 Trust your gut feeling you might be on the right road

-For the majority of people experiencing drought, their business strategy is called ‘Hope or Luck’.
+For the majority of people experiencing drought, it’s difficult removing self-doubt.
+Their business strategy is called ‘Hope or Luck’.
 They are continually praying for rain and constantly worrying where the next opportunity to move forward is going to come.

 Often the problem is they have no structure, no system and therefore no process to follow which will deliver the outcomes they are looking to achieve.
 There are several key reasons why people and businesses don’t handle drought well: